Which Is Easier, the SAT or the ACT?

 While you won’t be asked to memorize the periodic table or to design a hypothetical experiment, your scientific knowledge will still come in handy on this section of the test.
 If you’re familiar with scientific terminology and are comfortable thinking in those terms, you will have an automatic advantage.
 You will spend less time thinking about what a question is asking you to do, and more time thinking about the best answer.
 On a quickly-paced test such as the ACT, this can be an important distinction.

-Bottom Line: If science if your jam, the ACT will better highlight your scientific reasoning skills and your scientific thinking will give you an advantage in reading and interpreting the questions in this section.
+Bottom Line: If science is your jam, the ACT will better highlight your scientific reasoning skills.
+Your scientific thinking will also give you an advantage in reading and interpreting the questions in this section.

 Do You Do Better at Algebra and Data Analysis or at Trigonometry and Geometry?

-Both tests have math sections, but the emphases on the SAT and ACT math sections are very different.
+Both tests have math sections, but the SAT and ACT math sections focus on different things.
 One of the biggest discrepancies is their balance of content.

 The SAT is algebra and data heavy.
 Remember, since there is no science section on the SAT, all those questions about interpreting graphs and data sets are included on the math section.
 Trigonometry and geometry questions account for less than 10% of the SAT math section.

 On the other hand, the ACT covers a broader base of knowledge with a heavier emphasis on geometry and trig.
 Up to a third of the ACT math section is comprised of geometry and trigonometry questions.